GeekyAnts/formst-website/docs/idea.md

 ## Introduction

 Formst is a simple and performant library for creating forms in React running on Mobx-State-Tree.
-It comes with all the goodness of [MobX-state-tree](https://mobx-state-tree.js.org/) and makes your thought process data-first while building forms.
+It comes with all the goodness of [MobX-State-Tree](https://mobx-state-tree.js.org/) and makes your thought process data-first while building forms.

 ## Motivation

 While working on a recent project, [GeekyAnts](https://geekyants.com) devs realised that there was no easy way to build forms for React apps.
 Yes, there are solutions available but they're not quite optimal.
 Some are slow and don't provide a satisfactory UI while others have a steep learning curve.
 Devs still face unsolved problems like interdependency between form fields and nested forms.

 So, we decided to take matters into our own hands.

-We felt that the form building process would become way simpler if we looked at the data and UI parts separately.
-These can later be integrated with a few lines of code.
-Ultimately, we looked at the way MST allows us to do this with forms.
-We decided to build a library based on MST that includes commonly used functionalities required in any form, such as validations and pre-processing.
+We built a library based on MST that includes commonly used functionalities required in any form, such as validations and pre-processing.

-<p align="center"><b>Introducing Formst: A Model-driven Form Library for React 🙌🏼</b></p>
+                         **Introducing Formst: A Model-driven Form Library forReact 🙌🏼**

 ## Philosophy